tkemmer/NESSie.jl/README.md

 ## Citing
-If you use `NESSie.jl` in your research, please cite the following publication:
+If you use `NESSie.jl` in your research, please cite the following publications:
 > Kemmer, T, Rjasanow, S., Hildebrandt, A (2018).
 NESSie. jl - Efficient and Intuitive
 > Finite Element and Boundary Element Methods for Nonlocal Protein Electrostatics in the
 > Julia Language.
 Journal of Computational Science 28, 193-203.

-If you use our implicit representations and solvers (`solve_implicit`), please also cite:
 > Kemmer, T (2021).
 Space-efficient and exact system representations for the nonlocal protein
 > electrostatics problem.
 Ph.
 D. thesis, Johannes Gutenberg University Mainz.
 Mainz, Germany.